UWPCE-PythonCert/IntroPython-2017/materials/source/notes/session09.rst

 The key point is that classmethods work for subclasses -- like for alternate constructors.

-Let's look at that with my Circle solution.
+Let's look at that with my Circle solution:

+``IntroPython-2017/solutions/Session08/circle.py``

 (and answer any other questions about Circle, while we are at it)